Haryaksh1/Experiments/simple-rag/README.md

 ## Coming in the next update

-A quantitative comparison across all five variants using a fixed 50-question test set, with results visualized as a heatmap to make retrieval quality differences easier to compare at a glance.
+A quantitative comparison across all five variants using a fixed 50-question test set, with results visualized to make retrieval quality differences easier to compare at a glance.